Mold Inspection Cedar Park and Testing

 Why is mold bad?

-Exposure to damp and moldy environments may cause a variety of health effects, or none at all.
+Exposure to damp and moldy environments may cause a variety of safety and health and safety effects, or none at all.
 Some people are sensitive to molds.
 For these people, exposure to molds can lead to symptoms such as stuffy nose, wheezing, and red or itchy eyes, or skin.
 Some people, such as those with allergies to molds or with asthma, may have more intense reactions.
 Severe reactions may occur among workers exposed to large amounts of molds in occupational settings, such as farmers working around moldy hay.
 Severe reactions may include fever and shortness of breath.

 Negative Health Effects from Mold